yesimipek/64.-Data-Science-for-Public-Good/README.md

 # 64.-Data-Science-for-Public-Good
 Social Program that educates young people from different fields on data science.
 Working with Istanbul Metropolitan Municipality mentors on real-world problems.
-## Here you can find homeworks we done during the DSPG bootcamp:
+## Here you can find homeworks we done during the DSPG bootcamp (Using Python 3 ):
 1- First homework is about solving questions via using for - if - while algorithms.

 2- Second homework is about solving questions via writing programs with defining suitable functions.